 There is increasing interest in the contribution of exercise in both the promotion of mental well-being and the treatment and prevention of mental illness and disorders.
+Exercise and self esteem appear to be connected.
 Over the years, self-esteem has been regarded as an important element of well-being, and something that can be further enhanced through exercise.

 Self-esteem is defined as: